 2. An establishment of a new cyber regulatory paradigm by the government to establish new realities

 The current procedural rules for government agencies were developed in an industrial environment where change and innovation developed relatively slow.
-With the advancement in technology, there is a need for a fast pace approach to the rapidly evolving network infrastructure as well as a new approach to business-government relationship.
+With the advancement in technology, there is a need for a fast-paced approach to the rapidly evolving network infrastructure and a new approach to business-government relationships.
 Some of the methods to use may include;

 - Identification and recognition of marketplace shortcomings

 - More effective regulatory cyber relationships with those regulated